*This is a guest post from Brian Rothenberg, former VP Product Growth at Eventbrite. Follow Brian @bmrothenberg.

 Ultimately, this becomes lead generation for Redfin, some of which will surely turn into customers, and it also builds incredible goodwill for Redfin’s brand – turning attendees of these events into evangelists.
 It’s also not that expensive to do.

 How to make the most of your own events

-If you think events might be something for you to try, here are a few pointers (and here are a whole lot more).
 To further drive ROI for your events, efficiency should be top of mind from start.
 Everyone knows events can be expensive and time-intensive but that doesn't mean you can't find efficiencies and bring costs down.
 Ask yourself, "If this works, how do I scale it?"
 Here are some ideas:

 - Serialize events -- You can get deals on venues, catering, swag etc. by buying in bulk.

 - Bring on sponsors -- Who would be interested in your audience and has brand messaging similar to yours?

 - Use your assets – Do you have a beautiful space at your disposal?
 A large user base?
 A strong design team?
 Isolate what you've got, who wants it, and what you need.
 Then start finding partners and allies to fill the gaps.